gkjohnson/xacro-parser/README.md

 ## Limitations

 - The official xacro parser supports using basically any Python syntax in the `${}` syntax which can't be easily supported in Javascript.
-Instead basic argument substitution and expression evaluation is supported but this does not include yaml, arrays, dictionaries, or math functions like sin or cos [#15](https://github.com/gkjohnson/xacro-parser/issues/15), [#17](https://github.com/gkjohnson/xacro-parser/issues/17).
+Instead basic argument substitution and expression evaluation is supported using the `expr-eval` package which may not support all expression types.
+Please submit an issue if evaluation fails to work on a file.
-- Evaluation uses `new Function` to evaluate expressions, which can be unsafe.
-An effort has been made to sanitize the expressions but it is not guaranteed to be complete [#4](https://github.com/gkjohnson/xacro-parser/issues/4).

 # Undocumented Xacro Behavior